DistroByte/photo-organiser/README.md

 # photo-organiser

-Organise Sony camera photos into a date-based directory structure and sync them to a remote server.
+Organise camera photos into a date-based directories and sync them to a remote server with rsync.

 ## Installation